 If you’re planning to install or replace the tile in your home, you’re probably considering the differences between stone tile options like marble and travertine.
 Although they are both variations of limestone and would both make excellent additions to any home, they have their own advantages and disadvantages.
 Let’s take a look at the differences between the two.

 What Does Marble Look Like?

-You can tell marble apart from other stone tile by its hardness and distinct veiny color patterns.
+You can tell marble apart from other stone tiles by its hardness and distinct veiny color patterns.
+The density of marble makes the stone a durable flooring option.
 Although marble is sometimes a single, solid color, more often it is one color with streaks of another running through it, such as white with gray or black veins.
 Other common colors include black, gray, pink, blue, or green.
 Marble’s texture is very smooth and is manufactured with either a satiny honed finish or a high gloss polished finish.
 It tends to have a bit of a glittery sparkle, too.